Despite the city’s small size, with over 260 hotels it’s no easy chore finding the best hotels in Victoria BC.

 What is the best area to stay in Victoria?

-Most of Victoria’s most popular attractions are located within walking distance of the downtown core and the Inner Harbour, so we recommend doing your best to snag a room as close as possible to this area.
-Hotels here include Fairmont Empress, Magnolia Hotel, Strathcona Hotel and the Inn at Laurel Point.
+The best area to stay in Victoria is located within walking distance of the downtown core and the Inner Harbour, so we recommend doing your best to snag a room as close as possible to this area.
+Hotels here include Magnolia Hotel and Strathcona Hotel.

 What’s the best hotel to stay in Victoria?

-To receive the most prototypical Victoria experience we recommend staying at the Fairmont Empress.
+The best hotel to stay in Victoria is the Fairmont Empress.
 After all, this legendary hotel is Victoria’s most iconic building.
 It offers the perfect blend of historic charm and modern comfort – and its Willow Stream Spa services take pampering to a whole new level.

 What is Victoria’s most luxurious hotel?

-The Fairmont Empress Hotel blends classic elegance with modern luxury.
+The most Victoria’s most luxurious hotel is The Fairmont Empress Hotel.
 However, the Magnolia Hotel and Oak Bay Hotel are also luxurious Victoria hotels with 4.5-star designations.

 What are Victoria’s best bed and breakfasts?